Link Search Menu Expand Document

 Weakness

-If the Technique would bestow a status effect on its own, that still applies even if you prevent the damage – and depending on your Weakness, it might even be worse than usual.
+If the Technique would bestow a status effect on its own, that still applies even if you prevent the damage – and depending on your Weakness, it might even be worse than usual!

-Where applicable, Immune applies before Weakness.
+Where applicable, Immune and Resist apply before Weakness.

 Back to top